Swimming with the Pigs was the highlight of our trip to the Bahamas! If you are headed out there, you NEED to take a day

 They include a light breakfast, snacks, and plenty of drinks.
 They have soda and water for kids… and no limits on the Alcoholic drinks for the adults.

 The boat has Wi-Fi on board!
 And it actually worked better than the Wi-Fi we had at our hotel.

 The boat was comfortable.
 They had padded seats and even a bathroom on board.
-IT also was no very crowded and everyone had room to really stretch out.
+It also was not very crowded and everyone had room to really stretch out.

-They give you a compliemntary water bottle to use.
-And supply you with enough fresh dirnking water for the entire trip.
+They give you a complimentary water bottle to use.
+And supply you with enough fresh drinking water for the entire trip.

 They are environmentally friendly and conscious.
 A portion of all proceeds go back into helping the environment and getting plastics out of the ocean

-The Staff were AMAZING!
+The Staff was AMAZING!
 I seriously cannot say enough great things about them.
 They were kind, friendly, and helpful.
 When my

 They take your photos for you and they give you fun facts about where you are going and what you are seeing.
 The staff laughs and jokes and even has amazing dance moves we got to see on the boat!